dpadGuy/RetroBatGFN/README.md

 ![GeForceNOW_zLDGZJrzcN](https://github.com/user-attachments/assets/4fcfe8df-05dd-4c0f-8e64-442c56cbec5b)

-**If you find any issues errors or anything like that you can open an issue and i will gladly read it.**
+**If you find any issues errors or anything like that related only to RetroBatGFN you can open an issue and i will gladly read it.**